Vishal73040/BotBrowser/VALIDATION.md

 ## 📊 Test Results

+> ⚠️ **Research Purpose Only:** These results demonstrate fingerprint consistency for academic analysis exclusively.
+Not intended for bypassing security systems or unauthorized access to production services.
+All tests conducted in controlled environments with proper authorization.

+> ⚠️ **Test Data Policy:** All tests use synthetic/invalid data (random usernames, fake SSNs like "6789", non-existent credentials).
+No real user data or valid credentials are used or stored.

+> ⚠️ **Financial Services Testing:** Tests involving financial institutions (Vanguard, Fidelity, etc.) were conducted in authorized test/demo environments only.
+Production testing requires explicit authorization from the service provider.

 ### Website Compatibility

 Testing results with popular websites and their security systems.
 Shows how well BotBrowser works in real scenarios.